-For instance, the company produces their own crypto-mining containers with air or immersion cooling systems options.
-Additionally, they have access to cheap renewable energies of nuclear, wind, solar, and gas.
+For instance, the company produces its own crypto mining containers with air or immersion cooling systems.
+Additionally, they have access to cheap renewable and sustainable energies of nuclear, wind, solar, and gas.

-First, EZ Blockchain manufactures its crypto mining containers, cutting the cost of acquiring them or incurring debts to purchase the equipment.
-The company produces the Smartbox™ mining containers that also create a revenue stream by deploying them on-site for its clients.
+First, EZ Blockchain manufactures its crypto mining containers, cutting the cost of acquiring the equipment.
+The company produces its Smartbox™ mining containers and creates a revenue stream by deploying them on-site for its clients.
 The Smartbox is mobile and fully plug-and-play, allowing for deployment even in the most remote locations.

 Second, EZ Blockchain can mine at the highest efficiency with its liquid immersion cooling systems.
 The company cuts the cost of equipment replacement as immersion-cooled miners are not exposed to dust or corrosion, so they have a longer lifespan.
 Power consumption is also reduced as the immersion cooling system eliminates the need for high-speed fans used in air cooling systems.

-According to a report published by Bloomberg, electricity prices in the US hit a record high in 41 years.
-The rising power costs are the greatest threat for Bitcoin miners, but EZ Blockchain has found sustainable solutions that allow it to remain in good shape.
-EZ Blockchain uses alternative renewable energies of Wind, Solar, Gas, and Nuclear energy.
+According to a report published by Bloomberg, electricity prices in the U.S. hit a record high in 41 years.
+Rising power costs are the greatest threat for Bitcoin miners, but EZ Blockchain has found sustainable solutions that allow it to remain in good shape.
+EZ Blockchain uses alternative renewable energies of wind, solar, gas, and nuclear energy.
 The company partners with oil and gas producers to put their wasted energy into productive and profitable use.
 Instead of burning natural gas in oil fields, EZ Blockchain deploys a flaring mitigation solution by transforming the wasted gas into cryptocurrency on-site.

-Additionally, when buying electricity, EZ Blockchain finds cheap electricity that ranges between 4-5 cents per KWh.
-They also cut on operational cost by running their mining equipment on low power mode and using software to automate processes.
-They also handle some of the mining tasks in-house instead of outsourcing, while working remotely, where possible, helps the company minimize office costs.
+Additionally, when buying electricity, EZ Blockchain finds cheap electricity that ranges between 4-5 cents per kWh.
+They also cut operational costs by running their mining equipment on low power mode and using software to automate processes.
+They also handle some of the mining tasks in-house instead of outsourcing, and working remotely, where possible, helps the company minimize office costs.

-With these innovative solutions, EZ Blockchain optimizes expenses and avoids debts, allowing the company to keep its mining operations profitable amid the macroeconomic and crypto winter crisis.
+With these innovative solutions, EZ Blockchain optimizes expenses and avoids debt, allowing the company to keep its mining operations profitable amid the macroeconomic and crypto winter crisis.